hikikones/bevy-sequential-actions/README.md

 # Bevy Sequential Actions

-`bevy_sequential_actions` is a library for the [Bevy game engine](https://bevyengine.org/ "bevy game engine") that aims to execute a list of actions in a sequential manner.
+`bevy-sequential-actions` is a library for the [Bevy](https://bevyengine.org) that aims to execute a list of actions in a sequential manner.
 This generally means that one action runs at a time, and when it is done, the next action will start, and so on until the list is empty.

 https://user-images.githubusercontent.com/19198785/167969191-48258eb3-8acb-4f38-a326-f34e055a1b40.mp4

 ## Getting Started

 An action is anything that implements the `Action` trait, and can be added to any `Entity` that contains the `ActionsBundle`.
-Each action must signal when they are finished, which is done by calling the `next` method from either `Commands` or `ActionCommands`.
+Each action must signal when they are finished, which is done by calling the `next` method from either [`Commands`] in a system or [`ActionCommands`] in the action trait.

 ```rust
 use bevy::prelude::*;